Central pontine myelinolysis (CPM) is a rare neurological disorder that affects the brain. It’s more common in adults than in children.

+The damage to your myelin can cause damage to your brain stem nerves.
 Nerve damage interferes with the communication between the nervous system and muscles.
-As a result, you may suffer from:
+As a result, you may experience:

 - muscle weakness in the face, arms, and legs

 CPM can also damage your brain cells, which can affect your mental health as well as your physical health.